-In honor of Christopher Mann's lifelong dedication to the work of Rudolf Steiner and the growth of the biodynamic movement, the Biodynamic Association has established the Christopher Mann Biodynamic Scholarship Fund with a generous $25,000 lead gift from Stacy Peterson, owner of ConnOils, LLC (link is external) in Waukesha, Wisconsin.
+In honor of Christopher Mann, a lifelong supporter of biodynamics and Rudolf Steiner, as well as the co-founder of the Michael Fields Agricultural Institute (link is external), the Biodynamic Association has established the Christopher Mann Biodynamic Scholarship Fund with a generous $25,000 lead gift from Stacy Peterson, owner of ConnOils, LLC (link is external) in Waukesha, Wisconsin.
 This fund will provide financial support to farmers and others who want to better understand biodynamic agriculture and strengthen their ability to practice biodynamics through hands-on training, national and regional workshops and conferences, and online courses and webinars.

 Support is available from the Biodynamic Scholarship Fund for a variety of biodynamic educational opportunities, including:

 - The North American Biodynamic Conference and other events organized by the Biodynamic Association

 - Biodynamic workshops or coursework at participating education centers in North America

 - Advising on biodynamic farming, research or farm succession planning

 Scholarships are awarded toward fees or tuition for eligible educational opportunities.
 The Biodynamic Scholarship Fund strives to strike a balance between helping as many individuals as possible and offering the most qualified individuals sufficient support to be able to receive the most benefit from the educational opportunities they wish to pursue.

 Scholarship awards are determined on a sliding scale (up to $400 & up to $2,000 for the Farmer Foundation Year and Development Year) based on the criteria described in the right column.
 In most cases, scholarship recipients are asked to cover a portion of the cost of their chosen educational opportunity with their own funds.